 There are lots of ways to get involved with the Organic Research Centre.
 We look for trustees, partner organisations, postgraduate researchers and also farmers and businesses to take part in our research programmes.
 Find out how you can work with us.

-We are looking to appoint a Field Crops Researcher (G6) on a 12-month fixed term contract with the possibility of extension.
+We are looking to appoint an Organic Business and Markets Researcher (G6) on a 12-month fixed term contract with the possibility of extension.
 The role involves carrying out research and contributing to projects specifically, but not exclusively, in the fields of farm and food business development, and markets and supply chains as part of the Organic Business and Markets Team and other ORC programmes.
 Specifically, the work includes:

-The closing date for applications is 1pm on Wednesday 17th March 2021.
-Interviews will be held via Microsoft Teams Thursday 25th March 2021.
+The closing date for applications is 5pm on 23 May 2022.
+Interviews will be held via Microsoft Teams on 30 May 2022.

 Our internship programme is closed until further notice.